How to Get Kids to Eat Vegetables – Tips for Parents

 6. Do Not Sneak the Vegetables in Food

-You may win a small war by doing this, but not the big bigger battle of helping your kid develop a healthy habit of eating vegetables.
+You may win a small war by doing this, but not the bigger battle of helping your kid develop a healthy habit of eating vegetables.

 7. Do Not Starve Them

 If your little one is taking time to get adjusted to vegetables, it is totally okay!
 You have to remember that every child has their own pace, so do not rush.
-If they are not eating their vegetables, give them another healthy alternative, like porridge, to meet their nutrition, instead of being strict and not giving them anything.
+If they are not eating their vegetables, give them another healthy alternative, like porridge, to meet their nutritional needs, instead of being strict and not giving them anything.
 Starving your child will only affect their health and emotional balance.

 We hope this post helps you overcome your vegetable-feeding woes.
 Remember that your kid will take their own sweet time to get used to the taste of different vegetables.
 All they need from you is a little bit of patience, and they will be exploring the world of vegetables in the course of time.